wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-command.md

 [assembly: GenerateEventCommand(typeof(Button), "Click", ParameterPath = "Source", UseDispatcher = true)]
 ```

 The generator creates `ButtonClickEventCommandTrigger` (assembly scope keeps the target type’s namespace and prefixes the type name).
+At the assembly level the `eventName` argument can be an exact name, a `*` wildcard pattern, or a regex to generate triggers for every matching event; `XBG004` is reported when nothing matches.

 ### XAML Example